callum-hart/immutable-styles/docs/theBasics.md

 The example above is the equivalent of a CSS *media-query* targeting screens less than 350px wide.

+> ##### Note on Media Query Units

-> 💡Note: the unit for media-queries is predefined by immutable styles – all media queries default to pixels – where `maxWidth="350"` equates to 350px.
+> The unit for media queries is predefined by immutable styles.
+All media queries default to pixels, where `maxWidth="350"` equates to 350px.

 > 🔮 Supporting units other than pixels is something that could be added in future.

-<p align="center">*</p>

 Any combination of JSX attributes can be used together: